-FLEx: Inducible Point Mutation
+FLEx: Reference Technology for Inducible Point Mutations

 FLEx technology allows scientists to induce the expression of a mutated gene or a reporter gene at an appropriate time during the lifetime of the animal model.